corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-basic-cordapp-intro.md

 ## How will it work on Corda?

-In the first step of the process, Farmer Bob issues a voucher to Peter.
-In your CorDapp this voucher is called `AppleStamp` and it represents a [state](key-concepts-states.md) on the [ledger](key-concepts-ledger.md).
+In the first step of the process, Farmer Bob issues a voucher to Peter via a ledger transaction.
+In your CorDapp this voucher is called `AppleStamp` and is a [state](key-concepts-states.md) on the [ledger](key-concepts-ledger.md).

-When Farmer Bob prepares the apples Peter requested, he self-issues a bushel of apples.
-This represents another state on the ledger - `BasketofApples`.
+When Farmer Bob prepares the apples Peter requested, he self-issues a bushel of apples via a self-issue transaction.
+This is another state on the ledger - `BasketofApples`.

 Next, Peter goes to the orchard to pick up his apples and redeems his voucher, triggering a transaction on the ledger that consumes the `AppleStamp` state.